|How to vote using STV How candidates are elected How votes are counted|

 Until 2004, local authority elections were conducted using the First Past the Post (FPP) electoral system.

 STV was used by 10 councils for the 2004 local authority elections.
-Eight councils used STV in the 2007 elections and six will be using STV in the October 2010 elections.
+Eight councils used STV in the 2007 elections, six councils used STV in the October 2010 elections.
+Seven councils will be using the STV in the October 2013 elections.

 STV was also used for elections to the Christchurch City Council in 1917, 1929, 1931 and 1933, and for Woolston Borough Council in 1917 and 1919.